How We Started

 Frequently Asked Questions

 No we are a social enterprise; but we understand why it's easy to confuse the two.
-There are now many definitions of what a social enterprise (SE) is due to differences in regulations and government incentives around the world.
+There are now many definitions of what a social enterprise (SE) is due to differences in regulations, policies and governments around the world.
 We think that it’s a good thing because it shows that there is a lot more awareness about conscious business; but with more people who have a stake in defining what a social enterprise is, there is also a lot of ambiguity.

 In Singapore, all social enterprises have to be registered with raiSE, which defines SEs as business entities set up with clear social goals; and where there is clear management intent and resources allocated to fulfill social objectives.